Overall Score 6.2 Represents average audio ecosystem compatibility score.

 equal to that of the JBL Tour Pro 2

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Tour Pro 2 will work fine with your iPhone.
+Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Tour Pro 2 will work well with your iPhone.
 If you are planning on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.

 The Sony LinkBuds S support AAC as well.
 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.

-The JBL Tour Pro 2 have 6 microphones.
+JBL Tour Pro 2 have 6 microphones.

-The Sony LinkBuds S microphones are 6,
+While the Sony LinkBuds S microphones are 6,

 equal to that of the JBL Tour Pro 2